limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ![screenshot-6](/assets/images/posts/derpnstink-walkthrough/screenshot-6.png)

-This is in fact also the answer to privilege escalation, unbeknownst to poor Mr. Derp and Uncle Stinky!
+This is in fact also the answer to privilege escalation unbeknownst to poor Mr. Derp and Uncle Stinky!

 ### Privilege Escalation